nicobailon/png2svg/README.md

 ## External Dependencies (Optional)

-The script includes a built-in Pillow-based converter that works without any external tools.
+The script includes a built-in native pure Python converter that works without any external tools.
 However, for better quality conversions, you may want to install the following tools:

 ### On Debian/Ubuntu:
 ```bash